Forget The SAT: Universities Should Try This Instead

 by Aviva Legatt

 Contributor Education; Faculty University of Pennsylvania and The Wharton School.
 I feature stories on impactful leadership in college admissions and higher education.
+University Testing

 In 2019, 80% percent (approximately 138,000) University of California applicants took the SAT.
 Last week’s announcement that the University of California system is dropping the SAT and ACT from admissions requirements for in-state students marks a watershed moment in college admissions.
 Here are the likely scenarios ahead.